Another's Choices, Another's Sin - Why must I suffer?

 Then one evening as we were arguing over this financial plan, I clearly heard the Lord speak to my heart, “Be quiet.
 Let it go.
 Leave it to Me.”

 And so I did.

 The Creditors Came Calling… God’s solution

-One night at dinner, my husband announced that the creditors have been calling.
+Finally, it all came crashing down.
+At dinner, one evening, my husband announced that the creditors have been calling.
 Our bills were over due.
-The new car he bought was going to be repossessed.
-He went on to tell me that we were going to have to file for bankruptcy.
-He had already made the appointment with a lawyer.
-I needed to take the time off from work for the meeting.
+The new car was going to be repossessed.
+He had made an appointment with a lawyer and I needed to take the time off from work for the meeting.

 I was devastated.
 I couldn’t believe my ears.
-Heartbroken, standing at the kitchen sink, I just cried.
-This was not at all what I imagined would happen.
+Heartbroken, standing at the kitchen sink, I cried.
+This was not at all what I ever expected.
 Did God really say, “Leave it to Me?”

-I was so angry, sobbing, I said to the Lord, “Why do I have to file for bankruptcy?
-Why do I have to suffer for my husband’s choices?
+Through angry sobs, I said to the Lord, “Why do I have to suffer for my husband’s choices?
 I didn’t do anything wrong.”

 His answer was simple, “My Son suffered for your sins which He did not commit.”
-And with that I knew, I had to lay down my life, my reputation, my pride and anger for the sake of the Lord, my husband and our family.
-With this understanding and a grateful heart, I I felt comforted.
+And with that I knew, I had to forgive.
+I knew I had to lay aside concerns for my reputation, my pride and anger.
+It wasn't about me.
+It was about my husband, our family and the Lord.
+I I felt at peace in the middle of this difficult situation comforted by the idea that this was minor compared to what the Lord did for me.
 With the comfort He gave me, I was also able to comfort my young friend.
 (2Cor.
 1:4)